rsyncOSX/rsyncuidocs/content/en/blog/Architecture.md

 I am consistently expanding my knowledge of Swift and SwiftUI through reading blogs and, in recent times, utilizing artificial intelligence in the development process.

 I inquired about an analysis of the RsyncUI GitHub repository from AI, specifically Warp and GPT 5.1 (Low reasoning).
-Below is the response, which can is copied and pasted (no changes, only removal of some details).
+Below is the response, which can copied and pasted (no changes, only removal of some details).

 ### GPT 5.1 analyse of RsyncUI